 A key developmental tool in motivating and encouraging our students to succeed has been the integration of DreamCatcher into the curriculum.
 DreamCatcher is a New Zealand-developed Career Management tool that integrates goal setting, subject selection, career research and transition into life after Sacred Heart.
 DreamCatcher is used in class by all students from Years 7 to Year 13 and plays a significant role in making sure each student’s subject pathway matches their ideas for their chosen career.

 The Academic Institute is constantly evolving in response to the changing needs of students and staff.
 In 2014 the College began rolling out a Bring Your Own Device (BYOD) programme at Year 9.
 The aim of this programme is to further enhance student engagement that will hopefully, in turn, lead to deeper learning and better results.
-In 2016, students in Years 8 to 10 will be required to have an iPad, and students in Years 11 and 12 have the choice of an iPad or laptop.
-The programme of study has been adapted in preparation for a curriculum that blends the best of what is already done and on offer, with the best of what the iPad/laptop can offer.
-The College is looking forward to this exciting new direction and is intending to extend this programme to Year 13 in 2018.
+In subsequent years the roll out has extended to all Year levels (except Year 7).
+Students in years 8, 9 and 10 are required to have an iPad, students in Years 11, 12 and 13 have the choice of an iPad or laptop.
+The programme of study has been adapted for a curriculum that blends the best of what is already done and on offer, with the best of what the iPad/laptop can offer.